Bursitis - information and doctors

 • Pain-sensitive areas,

-• Swelling,
+• swelling,

-• Redness, and
+• redness and

-• Overheating.
+• overheating.

 To assess the extent of the inflammation, he also palpates the lymph nodes.

 If the causes of the inflammation remain unclear or if bursitis occurs several times for no apparent reason, further examinations can be carried out.
-Altered joint and bone structures become visible in an X-ray examination.
+Altered joint and bone structures become visible in an X-ray examination .
 A blood test also helps to identify general diseases such as gout.

-Bacterial bursitis: Surgery and antibiotics
+Bacterial bursitis: surgery and antibiotics

-How long does it take to heal from bursitis?
+How long does bursitis take to heal?

 Turmeric and ginger are considered anti-inflammatory foods.
 Whether fresh or dried, these spices not only enrich your diet, but also have a positive effect on inflammation in the body.